 Around 1953, Sidney Gottlieb set out to buy the entire world’s supply of LSD for experimentation.
 He reportedly financed his purchases with nearly a quarter-million dollars of government funds from the CIA and proceeded to purchase LSD from any source he could find.

 Once procured, Gottlieb began distributing it in many different settings to see its effects in various doses.
-His earliest experiments included offering LSD to college students and inmates to see how they were affected.
+His earliest experiments included dosing college students and inmates with LSD to see how they were affected.

 Perhaps one of the most disturbing facts about MK-Ultra is that many of the experiments were carried out with test subjects who didn’t know what they were taking .